PRAYER YIELDS INNER STRENGTH

 If I could do it, so can you.
 Just give a little of yourself to the Lord and it will amaze you what you are capable of.
 John Zebedee, in his Gospel about Jesus, picked up one of the pearls that Jesus promised.
-“On the last and greatest day of the Feat, Jesus stood up and said in a loud voice, ‘If a man is thirsty, let him come to me and drink.
-Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.’
+“On the last and greatest day of the feast, Jesus stood up and said in a loud voice, ‘If a man is thirsty, let him come to me and drink.
+Whoever believes in me, as the scripture has said, streams of living water will flow from within him.’
 By this he meant the Spirit, whom those who believed in him were later to receive.
-Up to that time the Spirit had not been given, since Jesus had not yet been glorified” (Jn.
-7:37-39).
-In his first Epistle, or Small Gospel, John wrote, “You, dear children, are from God and have overcome them, because the one who is in you is greater than the one who is in the world” (I Jn.
-4:4).
+Up to that time the Spirit had not been given, since Jesus had not yet been glorified” (John 7:37-39).
+In his First Epistle, or Small Gospel, John wrote, “You, dear children, are from God and have overcome them, because the one who is in you is greater than the one who is in the world” (I John 4:4).
 The two quotes speak of a time when a person reinvents him or herself and discovers a mysterious inner strength one did not realize before.
-It takes a jolt to re-awaken the dormant spirit or soul in a person.
-In the Creation Story, God puts “His breath or Spirit” in man and he became a breathing or living soul or being (Gen. 2:7).
+It takes a jolt to re-awaken the dormant spirit and soul in a person.
+In the Creation Story, God puts “His breath and Spirit” in man and he became a breathing, living soul and being (Genesis 2:7).
 Sin came and imprisoned the “Spirit” in man.
-King David understood the absence of God’s Spirit, in his life, when he allowed sin to push the Spirit out of the way (Ps.
-51:11).
-Jesus said, “The Spirit gives life; the flesh counts for nothing” (Jn.
-6:63).
-According to Peter, Jesus’ own Spirit had to be quickened or energized (I Pe.
-3:18).
+King David understood the absence of God’s Spirit, in his life, when he allowed sin to push the Spirit out of the way (Psalms 51:11).
+Jesus said, “The Spirit gives life; the flesh counts for nothing” (John 6:63).
+According to Peter, Jesus’ own Spirit had to be quickened and energized (I Peter 3:18).